 - Click on an object to select it and then release the mouse, leaving the selected item highlighted.
 You can also Shift + Select a group of objects.

 - Hold down the Ctrl/Command key down on your keyboard and place your cursor over the Move edit handle at the center of the selected object.

 - Click and drag the object into the same space as the cabinet, furniture or shelves.

-- Select 3D> Create Camera View> Elevation view that shows your accessories and the furniture that they will be placed in.
+- Select 3D> Create Camera View> Elevation to create an elevation view that shows your accessories and the furniture that they will be placed in.

 - In the Elevation view, move each object to the desired height, using the steps described in #2-6, above.

-- Depending on the type of furniture that the objects are placed in or on, you may find it necessary to raise the heights above the floor of some objects -- either in a Elevation view or in the objects' specification dialogs -- before moving them into the furniture's space.
+- Depending on the type of furniture that the objects are placed in or on, you may find it necessary to raise the heights above the floor of some objects -- either in an Elevation view or in the objects' specification dialogs before moving them into the furniture's space.

-Items such as plates and bowls, books or pillows can also be stacked on top of one another to create attractive arrangements.
+Items such as plates, bowls, books, or pillows can also be stacked on top of one another to create attractive arrangements.

 To stack items such as books, plates or pillows

-First, adjust the heights of the objects as needed in a Elevation view; then use the Ctrl/Command key to move them on top of one another.
+- Adjust the heights of the objects as needed in an Elevation view.
+You can also hold down the Ctrl/Command key to move objects to be on top of one another while in an elevation.